 The Samsonite Omni PC 28-inch checked suitcase is something to get excited about.
 Not only is it affordable, but it’s also well-built, backed up by a solid warranty, and comes with all the features that you’d expect to see on a premium suitcase.Check Price on Amazon

 - Affordable.
-If you catch a sale, you can get the Omni PC for less than 100$.
+If you catch a sale, you can get the Omni PC for a very reasonable price.

 - Made by a reliable brand.
 Although the reliability for Samsonite has fallen a bit over the years, they still make very reliable suitcases.

 - Well-reviewed.
 On Amazon, the Omni PC is one of the most popular and well-reviewed suitcases.